opentaps/open-climate-investing/book/New-Asset-Classes.md

 Part of it depends on what "Commitments" means.
 Are they commitments to buy voluntary carbon offsets?
 Net zero commitments from companies which could be fulfilled by voluntary carbon offsets?
 Which must be fulfilled by voluntary carbon offsets because alternative decarbonization options are not available?
 [I've asked McKinsey](https://twitter.com/opentaps/status/1494439046327668737)--hopefully they'll write back and let us know.

-Meanwhile let's what kind of an asset carbon _might_ be, and what it _might not_ be.
+Meanwhile let's look at what kind of an asset carbon _might_ be, and what it _might not_ be.
+Note this chapter is about project investing, not venture capital investing: We're not going to talk about how to evaluate novel technologies, but rather investing in the results of those technologies.
+Carbon.

 ## What are Carbon Assets?